Max Don't Have Sex With Your Ex

-"Max Don't Have Sex With Your Ex" is a song recorded by German Eurodance act E-Rotic, released in June 1994 by Blow Up as the group's debut and lead single from their first album, Sex Affairs (1995).
+"Max Don't Have Sex With Your Ex" is a song recorded by German Eurodance act E-Rotic, released in June 1994, by label Blow Up, as the group's debut and lead single from their first album, Sex Affairs (1995).
 Written and composed by David Brandes, John O'Flynn, and Felix Gauder, the song hit success in Germany where it peaked at number seven.
 In the Netherlands, it reached number four while in Austria, it reached number 12.
 It also peaked at number 14 in Switzerland and number 20 in France.
 The song is the group's highest-charting single in the United Kingdom, where it peaked at number 45 on the UK Singles Chart in June 1995.

 Critical reception

 Simon Price from Melody Maker described the song as "Brookside-inspired".
 A reviewer from Music Week gave it three out of five, writing, "Parodying the Euro-techno sounds that have dominated the charts recently, this cautionary tug-of-love tale could be the tune sunburnt young men collapse to on the Med this summer."
 Music Week editor Alan Jones commented, "A naff title for sure, but it's a storming house record."
 James Hamilton from the Record Mirror Dance Update declared it as a "nagging girl warned (quite rightly as 'It will make your life complex') although otherwise idiotically simple jaunty Euro smash".